alpinezx/linux-aio-toolkit/README.md

 - If a module reports it "did not fully complete," scroll up — every module prints its own specific error before returning, rather than failing silently.
 - SSH-related options always tell you to test in a **new terminal window** before closing your current session.
 Follow that instruction literally — it's the difference between a mistake being a two-second fix and a full server rebuild.

+## License

+MIT — see [LICENSE](./LICENSE).
+Provided as-is, no warranty; you're responsible for your own server, keys, and data.